mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

           Whenever an enemy attacks during the opponent's turn, this minion gains +3⚔️ until the end of your turn.

 name:     Wind Runner
-text:     After this minion moves, give all friendly minions around it +1⚔️/+1❤️.
+text:     After this minion moves, give all allied minions around it +1⚔️/+1❤️.

 name:     Wings of Paradise
 text:     **Flying**